DavidGolding200238/DavidGolding200238/README.md

 [![Portfolio](https://img.shields.io/badge/Portfolio-View_Site-000000?style=for-the-badge)](https://a2002384d1a.myportfolio.com)

-You can view a selection of my work here:
+You can view a selection of my work to show cases my UX and Development works along with my 3D Designs and Game Development:

-- Interface and interaction design pieces
-- UX-driven projects with process and rationale
-- Frontend builds aligned with the visual and UX direction
-- Systems where I handled both UX and development responsibilities

 Direct link: https://a2002384d1a.myportfolio.com